 Judgment in your favour does not necessarily result in a payment being made and it may be necessary to enforce the judgment by one of several means.
 The most common method of enforcement would be a County Court Bailiff (CCB) for amounts under £600 and a High Court Enforcement Officer (HCEO) for amounts over £600.

-As a general rule we would always advise using a HCEO to recover a CCJ as they are incentivised to recover the debt on success whereas a County Court Bailiff is only paid an hourly rate so they are less effective.
+As a general rule, we would always advise using an HCEO to recover a CCJ as they are incentivised to recover the debt on success whereas a County Court Bailiff is only paid an hourly rate so they are less effective.

 Other Enforcement Options